Gwen was right.

 Bananas don’t get as much respect and attention as they deserve.
 Well past when the need became apparent, a banana genome has finally been released this week.
 Phew!
 The wait has been surprisingly long for the most popular fruit in the industrialized world (in the US, as many bananas are consumed, by weight, as apples and oranges combined) and a key staple food in many developing countries (up to 50% of calories consumed in many African countries) (Grimm, 2008).
 Perhaps that’s because they are kinda crazy.

 The banana you are probably all familiar with is known as the Cavendish (on the left, below), and its origins are a bit convoluted.
 It is the love child of at least two different domesticated banana species (Musa acuminata and M. balbisiana) and the product of some confusing chromosomal hijinx.
 To my knowledge, it went a little something like this.
 The wild, ancestral species of banana was haploid (has one copy of each of its chromosomes).
 Occasionally new individuals are produced with an extra copy, a process called polyploidization.
-These diploids were domesticated in Southeast Asia, as early as 8000 years ago, making banana one of the earliest domesticated plants.
-At some point these two diploids hybridized, and went through a further round of polyploidization, resulting in the Cavendish, a triploid.
+At least two of these diploids were domesticated in Southeast Asia, as early as 8000 years ago, making banana one of the earliest domesticated plants.
+At some point these two diploids hybridized, and their descendents went through a further round of polyploidization, resulting in the Cavendish, a triploid.
 In addition to having three copies of its genome, the Cavendish, like most domesticated bananas intended for food, is also sterile and parthenocarpic – that is, it makes no seeds, has no sex, and makes fruit without having to be fertilized.
 The only way to propagate the Cavendish is vegetatively, through cuttings of ‘suckers’ or rhizomes.

 On a side note, the paper reporting the genome sequence contains possibly the sweetest Venn diagram every used in a molecular biology paper.
 Behold!